-a.
-Division of Community - No Impact.
+- a.
+Division of Community No Impact.
 The project site is currently vacant and the entire project is within the City of Rocklin.
-The proposed construction of a 237-unit multifamily apartment complex would not physically divide an established community.
-Therefore, there is no division of community impact.

-b.
-Plan, Policy or Regulation Conflict - Less than Significant Impact.
-The site's current General Plan designation is High-Density Residential (HDR), with a density range of 15.5 units and greater per acre.
-The site is zoned Planned Development Residential, 24 Units Per Acre Minimum (PD-24+).
+The proposed construction of a 371-unit multifamily apartment complex would not physically divide an established community.
+Therefore, there is no division of community impact. - b.
+Plan, Policy or Regulation Conflict Less than Significant Impact.
+The site's current General Plan designation for the southern portion, and the anticipated designations for the northern portion, is High Density Residential (HDR), with a minimum density of 15 units per acre.
+The southern portion of the site is zoned Planned Development Residential, 24 Units Per Acre Minimum (PD-24+), and this zoning designation is anticipated for the northern portion of the site as well.
 As proposed, the project is consistent with the HDR General Plan designation and the PD-24+ zoning district.
 Therefore, the project would have a less than significant impact related to conflicts with land use plans, policies or regulations adopted for the purpose of avoiding or mitigating an environmental effect.

 XII.
-MINERAL RESOURCES Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? x b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? x a. and b.
+MINERAL RESOURCES Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
+X b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? x a. and b.
 Mineral Resources - No Impact.
 The Rocklin General Plan and associated EIR analyzed the potential for "productive resources" such as, but not limited to, granite and gravel (City of Rocklin General Plan Update Draft EIR, 2011, pages 4.6-4 through 4.6-5 and 4.6-17).
 The City of Rocklin planning area has no mineral resources as classified by the State Geologist.
 The Planning Area has no known or suspected mineral resources that would be of value to the region and to residents of the state.
 The project site is not delineated in the Rocklin General Plan or any other plans as a mineral resource recovery site.
 Mineral resources of the project site have not changed with the passage of time since the General Plan EIR was adopted.
 Based on this discussion, the project is not anticipated to have a mineral resources impact.